lokeshsinghrajwar/StockMarketPrediction/README.md

 Next we make a polynomial SVR because in math folklore, the no free lunch theorem states that there are no guarantees for one optimization to work better than the other.
 So we'll try both.<br>

 Finally, we create one more SVR using a radial basis function.
-RBF defines similarity to be the Euclidian distance between two inputs.<br><br>
+RBF defines similarity to be the Euclidian distance between two inputs.<br>

 The result is shown in Result.png, in which we can clearly see that RBF model covers the maximum points, thus predicts the most accurate price among the three models.